College of Charleston to hire Winthrop's Pat Kelsey as new men's basketball coach

 College of Charleston will name Winthrop's Pat Kelsey as its new basketball coach, Cougars athletic director Matt Roberts said Thursday.

-The school's board of trustees will hold an emergency meeting on March 25 to confirm Kelsey's contract.
+The school's board of trustees held an emergency meeting March 25 to confirm Kelsey's contract.

 In 2017, Kelsey was named the new head coach at Massachusetts, but returned to Winthrop a couple of days later.